jic-dtool/dservercore/README.rst

 creation time, or manually by recording the UUIDs of parent datasets in some arbitrary fields within the README.yml.
-If configured appropriately, querying the server directly for all datasets within the same dependency graph by UUID is possible, i.e.:
+If configured appropriately, querying the server directly for all datasets within the same dependency graph by UUID is possible, i.e.

     $ UUID=8ecd8e05-558a-48e2-b563-0c9ea273e71e
     $ curl -H $HEADER http://localhost:5000/dataset/graph/$UUID